Flossing Is the Primary Dental Care Action

 That day, I started flossing regularly.
 It hasn’t really been an issue since.

 I understand what it is like to know that you should do something, but to be blocked by the shame of not having done it thus far.
-To do the thing would require reckoning with the fact that you have negligently avoided doing it.
 I know what it’s like to fail to respond to a text or an email in a timely manner, telling myself I’d respond “later”… but later comes, and the shame has steadily grown, and to respond now would require that I acknowledge the fact that I have not responded in far too long.

 I am not demanding immediate change.
 I am simply presenting the facts.
 Play with them, on your own time, in your own head, as you please.
 Dip your toe into flossing.
 You don’t have to immediately change over night.
 It’s not that big of a deal.